 health impacts of long-term exposure to this type of non-ionizing radiation.
 Concern is greatest for young children, pregnant women and people with compromised immune systems or implanted medical devices.

 The 1996 Telecommunications Act prohibits local governments from denying permits for wireless antennas based on potential health impacts.
-However, the growing uncertainty over the safety of wireless radiation is causing many community leaders to use arguments based on aesthetics and real estate values to keep transmitters far away from schools and out of residential communities.
+However, the growing uncertainty over the safety of wireless radiation is causing many community leaders to use arguments based on aesthetics, real estate values and liability insurance to keep transmitters far away from schools and out of residential communities.

 Wireless Devices: Wireless transmitters, portable phones, tablets and "smart" utility meters utilize the same microwave technology to transmit their signals.
 With any wireless device, proximity is the determining factor in assessing human health impacts.